bevy-cheatbook/bevy-cheatbook/src/programming/intro-data.md

 explained][cb::transform]) to it.

-Then, each piece of functionality (each [system][cb::system]) can just query for the data it needs.
+Then, each piece of functionality (each [system][cb::system]) can just [query][cb::query] for the data it needs.
 Common functionality (like a health/damage system) can be applied to any entity with the matching components, regardless of whether that's the player or something else in the game.

 However, if some data always makes sense to be accessed together, then you